Peg in the Egg®

 ✏️ Pencil readiness

-Encourages exploration of functional grasp patterns, including tripod grasp, while developing the hand skills used for drawing and writing.
+Encourages exploration of functional grasp patterns while developing the hand skills needed for drawing and writing.

 💪 Strength with purpose

-Combines graded resistance with purposeful, occupation-based activities that develop hand strength, dexterity, coordination, and endurance.
+Combines graded resistance with purposeful activities that build hand strength, dexterity, coordination, and endurance.

-The Egg-spressions™ add-on provides playful opportunities to recognize emotions, practice calming strategies, and develop self-regulation skills through movement, play, and conversation.
+Egg-spressions™ provides opportunities to identify feelings, practice calming strategies, and connect through play.